Digital-Media/HagenbergThesis/README.md

 The document classes are immediately usable and easy to adapt.
 They should work in any modern LaTeX environment.

-This is the main repository for the **hagenberg-thesis** package, which is also available on [CTAN](https://ctan.org/pkg/hagenberg-thesis) and popular package repositories such as [*MikTeX*](https://miktex.org/) and [*TexLive*](https://www.tug.org/texlive/).
+This is the main repository for the **hagenberg-thesis** package, which is also available on [CTAN](https://ctan.org/pkg/hagenberg-thesis) and shared by popular package repositories such as [*MikTeX*](https://miktex.org/) and [*TexLive*](https://www.tug.org/texlive/).

 **NOTE:** Typical users should **NOT clone THIS REPOSITORY** -- it is used for development only!